erikbuh/leaky_hardtanh/README.md

 # leaky_hardtanh

-Pytorch implemenation of the leaky version of the hard hyperbolic tangent (`hardtan`h) function.
+Pytorch implemenation of the leaky version of the hard hyperbolic tangent (`hardtanh`) function.
 For the non-leaky `hardtanh` defnition, see the PyTorch documentation [here](https://pytorch.org/docs/stable/generated/torch.nn.Hardtanh.html).

 In comparison to `hardtanh` the `leaky_hardtanh` has a defined (non-zero) gradient outside the linear region.
 This is an equivalent change as moving from the `ReLU` activation function to the `LeakyReLU` activation.